stefan-caraiman/stefan-caraiman.github.io/_posts/2020-01-19-devops-interview-questions-part-2.md

 This in itself is not an issue, until the moment when you realize that those variables are not setup up correctly on multiple pipelines and you are currently blocked due to the fact that you can't set them up or even see them, since most CI/CD system will mask(or should mask, if it does not do this, maybe you should rethink about why you are using that system) such variables from showing in the STDOUT/output of the pipeline.

-For the sake of the question, we will presume we can modify the CI/CD pipeline
+For the sake of the question, we will presume we can modify the CI/CD pipeline.

-P.S: I'm not advocating that any of these are a secure or moral way of getting around the problem and highlighting some security risks, which you should consider on harderning.
+P.S: I'm not advocating that any of these are a secure or moral way of getting around the problem and highlighting some security risks, which you should consider on hardening.

 ### `echo` the variable in `base64`